10,104 (all seated)

 Booking train tickets in advance will normally save you money!
 Find train times, prices and book tickets with Trainline.
 Visit the website below to see how much you can save on the price of your tickets:

-Concessions apply to Senior Citizens, Under 16's and the Unemployed.
+Concessions apply to Over 65’s, Under 16’s and Disabled.

 Official Programme £2.